 Defendant in a Truck Accident Claim

-In most car accident cases, the defendants are the driver and owner of the at-fault car.
+In most car accident cases in St. Lucie County, the defendants are the driver and owner of the at-fault car.
 This still applies in truck accident cases; the driver of the truck can be a defendant, but the trucker may be an employee of a trucking company.
 If this is the case, the trucking company may be a co-defendant.
 This can aid a Port St. Lucie truck accident lawyer’s case since trucking companies tend to have comprehensive insurance policies that carry higher policy limits to pay out claims.